judgewest2000/IonicDependencySwapExample/README.md

 # IonicDependencySwapExample
-An example of swapping dependency from real to mock with a simple boolean change
+An example of swapping dependency from real to mock by detection of 'cordova' being available.

 To see in action.
 Run on either a real device of emulated device...